July 30th, 2022

 Hibben's work laid the groundwork for Mount Pleasant's development as a town.
-After a series of land acquisitions, the town continued to grow.
-It even became a popular getaway for people living in Charleston in the 1800s!
+After a series of land acquisitions, the city continued to grow.
+It became a popular getaway for people living in Charleston in the 1800s!

 Today, modern bridges like the Arthur Ravenel Bridge connect Mount Pleasant to neighboring areas.
 Mount Pleasant has weathered hurricanes like Hurricanes Hugo and Andrew.
-And in the aftermath of these storms, the city has more than doubled in size.
+And in the aftermath of these storms, the city has doubled.

-You can learn about Mount Pleasant's history through the architectural sites that remain today.
+You can learn about Mount Pleasant's history through the current architectural sites.

 Charleston is just twenty minutes away.
-Neighboring towns like James Island, Summerville, and Isle of Palms offer their own unique amenities.
-When you're moving to Mount Pleasant, you'll just need to cross the Ravenel Bridge to reach these other charming towns!
+Neighboring towns like James Island, Summerville, and Isle of Palms offer their unique amenities.
+When moving to Mount Pleasant, you'll need to cross the Ravenel Bridge to reach these other charming towns!

-For starters, you won't need to build up a vacation fund each year.
-With free beaches and parks in your backyard, you'll have instant spots for relaxation.
+For starters, you won't need to build a vacation fund yearly.
+With accessible beaches and parks in your backyard, you'll have instant spots for relaxation.

 You'll have quick access to over half a dozen beaches.
 When you live in Mount Pleasant, you can head to Wild Dunes beach, Seabrook Island, or Sullivan's Island.
 You'll find plenty of options to keep you busy on an afternoon visit.

-Mount Pleasant one of the best places to live in South Carolina.
+Mount Pleasant is one of the best places to live in South Carolina.

 Grab a handmade milkshake at one of the shops in the Old Village.
-Or stand on Pitt Street Bridge and watch the sailboats head by.
-With palm trees on either side, you'll love stopping to view the Charleston skyline.
+Or stand on Pitt Street Bridge and watch the sailboats sail by.
+You'll love stopping to view the Charleston skyline with palm trees on either side.

 If you're hoping to invest in a historical property, you can find it in the Old Village.
-With views of Charleston Harbor and mature trees, this is the place to be.
+Old Village is the place to be with views of Charleston Harbor and mature trees.
 Some homes eclipse $5,0000,000!

-Houses with big front porches are especially popular.
+Houses with big front porches are trendy.
 Porches that cover two or three stories are known as piazzas.
 With mild temperatures all year, they're the perfect place to sit and enjoy some sweet tea.

 Check out the Charles Pinckney Historic Site.
 This former South Carolina governor's plantation provides a window into the Antebellum South.
 With 28 acres of property, there is plenty to explore.